angn/yutarbbs/README.md

 Notes
 -----

-* In development env, "tester" account is created. (no password)
+* "tester" account is created if there's no user at all. (no password)
 * On windows, the sqlite dll is required in ruby bin directory.
   (Visit http://www.sqlite.org/download.html)
 * Recommend using RVM rather than the system ruby.